ListenLab/VOT/README.md

 DT_Deer.wav and DT_Tier.wav are sample sounds that you can use to test out the script.
 The current version of the script will automatically select teh correct landmarks for these sounds.

 # Is this the most current version?
-New versiosn starting with v30 will be uploaded when available.
+New versions starting with v30 will be uploaded when available.
 Whichever is the most current will be named with "_current_version.txt_" in the filename.